LaizureBoy/headless-helper/README.md

 **Planned**
 - Improve legibility and better explain some steps.

-Make sure to place this script in your root SPT directory!

 ## Installation:
 Place this script inside a new folder that you want to be the headless folder.